 In accordance with USM policy, UMGC seeks to promote a healthy, smoke-free environment for the UMGC community.
-More information on policy 640.00 UMGC Policy on Smoking may be found at umgc.edu/policies/adminpolicies/ admin64000.cfm.
+More information on UMGC Policy VI-8.10 on Smoking may be found at umgc.edu/administration/policies-and-reporting/ policies/administration-policies/smoking.